Nevodev/Pear-Wall/README.md

 ## Overview

-Pear Wall transforms the album artwork of currently playing media into an Apple Music-inspired animated grid wallpaper.
+Pear Wall transforms the album artwork of currently playing media into an Apple Music-inspired animated mesh gradient wallpaper.
 It supports real-time audio-driven animations, providing dynamic visual feedback to bass and rhythm.

 ## Features